andrasq/node-docs/upgrade-2016.md

 - `/sys/devices/system/cpu/cpufreq/ondemand/up_threshold` is now missing, breaking rc.local.
   Not clear how quickly the cpu switches to full performance mode.
   (A: was a 4.3 kernel thing, 3.16.0 works as expected)
+- using "auto" voltage generates a lot more heat under load than a fixed voltage

 The Ugly.